WEKS EP Shares The Highs and Lows of Her Twenties

 What advice do you have for aspiring singers?

-My advice to aspiring singers would be to write honestly and focus on what you need to get out of your head vs. what you think people want to hear.
+My advice to aspiring singers would be to write honestly and focus on what you need to get out of your head, versus what you think people want to hear.
 It always feels better that way.